 The good news?
 Assuming you’ve earned their trust, it’s reasonable to assume they’ll at least have a conversation with you about it.

-7 Ways To Share TFT With A Skeptic
+7 Ways To Share Thought Field Therapy With A Skeptic

 - Let them sit in their pain for a bit.
 Talk with them about what they’ve tried, what’s worked and what hasn’t, how they feel when they try another method and it doesn’t work, or works temporarily but ultimately lands them right back where they started.
 Remind them that there is a reason they are sitting in front of you, looking for another solution.